sigma-py/quadpy/README.md

 ### Testing

-To run the tests, just check out this repository and type
+To run the tests, check out this repository and type
 ```
 MPLBACKEND=Agg pytest
 ```